Slack V2 Integration Guide | PagerDuty

 Create On-Demand Slack Channels

-With this Slack integration, PagerDuty users can create on-demand Slack channels within PagerDuty.
-These can be created on the Incident Details screen in the web application by clicking Set Channel.
-You will have the ability to create new public or private channels or associate an existing channel to an incident.
+With this Slack integration, you can create on-demand Slack channels within PagerDuty.
+These can be created on the Incident Details screen in the web app by clicking Set Channel.
+You can create new public or private channels or associate an existing channel to an incident.

 🚧